Rakiya A. Muhammad

 “Intraregional migration dominates for several reasons including visa-free movement among the Economy Community of West Africa States (ECOWAS), the relatively small size of many countries in the sib region and the strong networks among the many ethnic groups scattered across the subregion.”

-WMR adds that “intraregional migration within ECOWAS is mostly due to labour mobility, with seasonal, temporary and Permanent workers moving largely from countries as Niger and Mali Ba’are who is acting Chair Association of Nigerien Citizens Worldwide, Sokoto State, has trained over 1,000 Nigeriens and Nigerians.
+WMR adds that intraregional migration within ECOWAS is mostly due to labour mobility, with seasonal, temporary, and permanent workers moving largely from countries such as Niger and Mali.

+Ba’are, who serves as the acting Chair of the Association of Nigerien Citizens Worldwide in Sokoto State, has trained over 1,000 Nigeriens and Nigerians.
 “They are now self-reliant in manufacturing and marketing these local pots.
 This has expanded the trade in Sokoto State and met the users’ demands,” he points out.

 “I did not charge anybody a fee.
 We are just doing it to grow the market.
 Sometimes, I even pay some trainees from the sales I made.
 I am just willing to help the market grow and nothing more.”

 “These people are doing well in the trade,” he says with a sense of achievement.”
-The store I am standing now is where we market the local pots.
-Those I trained are working in another location that Sokoto State Government allocated to us for manufacturing the product.”
+The store I am standing in now is where we market the local pots.
+Those I trained are working in another location that the Sokoto State Government allocated to us for manufacturing the product.”

 An indigene of Sokoto State, Mustapha Labo, who started the trade five years ago, attests to a cordial relationship between the nationals of the two nations.

 “Nigeriens trained most of the Nigerians working in the field because they brought the skill into Sokoto State decades back,” he says.
 “We enjoy working with them.”

-Pot buyers come from various places including Jega in Kebbi State, Gumi in Zamfara State, and Sabon Birni in Sokoto State and Southern parts of the country.
+Pot buyers come from various places, including Jega in Kebbi State, Gumi in Zamfara State, Sabon Birni in Sokoto State, and the southern parts of the country.

 Yunusa relishes the tea trade and the business environment.
 “Since I came into Nigeria, I have never engaged in any business except that of selling tea to the locals both morning and night,” he asserts.